How to Create an Interactive Ebook: A Step-by-Step Guide

 With fixed layout, you will set precisely where everything will be on the page and everything will appear on the page exactly where you place them.
 Their location will be fixed and will never wrap or change.
 You can overlap elements or place them side by side and when your readers zoom in or out, it will be like zooming in or out, on a photograph.
 So, when your readers zoom in, the whole page will expand beyond the borders of the screen.
 The reader will need to use the vertical and horizontal scroll bars to see the rest of the page.

 When should I choose a fixed layout?

-The second type of layout optimizes the content for the viewing screen’s dimensions, so that readers simply scroll through each chapter.
-This option focuses on content not layout.
-You will simply determine the order of the contents for each chapter and they will appear in your ebook in the same order.
-An advantage of reflowable layout is that each user can adjust the font size according to personal preference or screen size, and the layout and interactive content will automatically adapt by wrapping and increasing page length, thus enhancing user reading experience especially on smaller screens.
+The second type of layout optimizes the content for the viewing screen’s dimensions so that readers simply scroll through each chapter.
+This option focuses on the content, not layout.
+You will simply determine the order of the contents for each chapter, and they will appear in your ebook in the same order.
+An advantage of reflowable layout is that each user can adjust the font size according to personal preference.
+The same can be said for the screen size.
+The layout and interactive content will automatically adapt by wrapping and increasing page length, thus enhancing user reading experience, especially on smaller screens.
 Most blog posts and news articles are reflowable.

 When should I choose reflowable layout?

 This is the more popular form of layouts for reading on mobile devices and for a reason of course—viewing comfort for readers.
 If you’re writing a short story or novel, your readers will want you to choose reflowable layout.

 Why do we at Kotobee Author allow you to use both layout options in the same ebook?